Vacation Accrual Rules: A Comprehensive Overview

 Example:

-Total Accrued Vacation = Accrual Rate×Hours Worked
+Total Accrued Vacation = Accrual Rate × Hours Worked

-Step 3: Track Usage and Carryover
+Step 3: Track vacation usage.

 Calculating vacation accrual for hourly employees